DawnyWu/PaperReviews/ForMao.md

 > estimate the travel time on individual road segments first and then take the sum over all the road segments of the query route as the travel time estimation.

-Segment-based method does not consider the transition time between road segments such as waiting for traffic lights and making left/right turns.
+> Segment-based method does not consider the transition time between road segments such as waiting for traffic lights and making left/right turns.

 * #### Path-based method

 > considering the time spent on intersections

+### The data-driven solution